-The Justice Center is responsible for investigating allegations of abuse or neglect in a facility or provider agency.
+The Justice Center is responsible for investigating allegations of abuse and/or neglect in a facility or provider agency.
 SSL § 492(3)(c) and 493(1) and (3).
-Pursuant to SSL § 493(3), the Justice Center determined that the initial report of abuse or neglect presently under review was substantiated.
-A "substantiated report" means a report made "... if an investigation determines that a preponderance of evidence of the alleged neglect and/or abuse exists."
+Pursuant to SSL § 493(3), the Justice Center determined that the initial report of abuse and/or neglect presently under review was substantiated.
+A "substantiated report" means a report "... wherein a determination has been made as a result of an investigation that there is a preponderance of evidence that the alleged act or acts of abuse and/or neglect occurred, ..."
+(Title 14 NYCRR 700.3(f))